-SPCH 2003 - Delivery Techniques for Presentation (3 credits - TG) 3 hours lecture This course is designed to develop vocal techniques and polish fundamental delivery skills.
-Specifically it provides the student with skills in voice, verbal and non-verbal delivery, including; breathing, resonance, tone, articulation, vocal variety and body language.
-Practice will include voice testing, manuscript reading, memorization and group presentation.
+SPCH 2003 - Delivery Techniques for Presentation (3 credits - TG) 3 hours lecture This course is designed to develop the vocal techniques of the student and to polish fundamental delivery skills.
+Specifically it provides the student with the option to move to advanced techniques in verbal and non-verbal delivery.
+It is relevant for anyone whose career path requires them to communicate with others.

 SPCH 2005 - Oral Tradition, Narration, and Story-Telling (3 credits) 3 hours lecture Students will develop skills in storytelling by examining the elements of communication essential to the storytelling event.
 This performance based class will focus on developing the visual and aural elements necessary to share the narrator's words and illustrate the images in the story.
 Vocal expression, characterization and body language, including gesturing and facial expression, will be studied.
-SPCH 2007 - Professional Speaking (3 credits - TG) 3 hours lecture This course in Public Speaking will concentrate on the development of the student's presentation style in the business arena.
-Emphasis is on the diversity of verbal and non-verbal delivery techniques in various situations including; interviews, business proposals, report reading, internet conferencing, impromptu speaking, training presentations and group forum.
+SPCH 2007 - Professional Speaking (3 credits - TG) 3 hours lecture This advanced course in Public Speaking will concentrate on further development of the student's presentation skills, enhanced with the use of modern technology as a key support component.
+Emphasis is on adapting presentation techniques to various situations including, interviews, business proposals, report reading, internet conferencing and group forum.